nichoth/nichoth/src/drafts/notes-webmention.md

 see [finished lambda function](https://gist.github.com/maxboeck/77c3c8e244f190147cca2f7383d5f183)

-THen compare our list to a [search of twitter](https://mxb.dev/blog/syndicating-content-to-twitter-with-netlify-functions/)
+Then compare our list to a [search of twitter](https://mxb.dev/blog/syndicating-content-to-twitter-with-netlify-functions/)
 > We can then search twitter for tweets containing the latest note’s URL

 ```js